sguti/ng2-owl-carousel2/README.md

 # ng2-owl-carousel2
-This is not a official distribution of owl carousel 2 Owl Carosel for Angular 2+
+This is not a official distribution of owl carousel 2-- --Owl Carosel for Angular 2+ --

 ### Installation
 Run this command to install this library